alexharri/website/posts/webgl-gradients.md

 float noise = simplex_noise(x * L, y * L, u_time * S);
 ```

-We'll normalise the noise and use it as a lightness value:
+We'll normalize the noise to $[0, 1]$ and use it as a lightness value:

 ```glsl
 float lightness = (noise + 1.0) / 2.0;